Most Common Longboarding Injuries

-Thrill-seekers take up this extreme sport like it was a game of Jenga, bombing hills and carving streets where they have to compete for not only with each other but also bigger players, like cars.
-Sure enough, an official event will book a section of a road fir the duration, but where are longboarders to practice their slides and tricks if not on the road?
+Thrill-seekers took to this extreme sport like it was a game of Jenga, bombing hills and carving streets where they have to compete not only with each other but also with bigger players, like cars.
+Sure enough, an official event will book a section of road for the duration, but where are longboarders to practice their slides and tricks if not on the road?

 Before mentioning any potential risks and injuries, we should talk about safety.
-If you have the least amount of sense, the minute you buy your first board, you’ll buy the protective gear, as well.
+The number one way to prevent injury is proper protection.
+So, the minute you buy your first board, you’ll buy the protective gear, as well.
 Don’t leave the store without a helmet, knee pads, elbow pads, gloves, and sliding pucks.

 You can also take some shin guards, though most boardriders eschew them.
 Another piece of protective gear that many people forget is your cell phone.
 Yes, it can do more than filming your exploits.
-In case that someone gets injured beyond the ability of anyone present to treat, calling the ambulance ASAP is the best thing to do.
+In cases where someone gets injured beyond minor bumps and bruises, calling the ambulance ASAP is the best thing to do.
 These types of injuries are rare, but they do happen.

 Now, let’s move on to the meat of the matter – the most common injuries in longboarding.
 It’s widely agreed among boardriders that the most common injury would be road rashes and scrapes.
 This is simply an inevitability that no amount of protection will completely prevent, so you’ll have to learn to live with it.
 Still, you can minimize the damage by wearing the right protective gear – helmets for your head, pads for the exposed joints, thick clothing for the rest of the body, as well as gloves and pucks for your hands and palms.

-It happens when you automatically stick your hand out in to break your fall, and can happen even to pedestrians falling off the pavement (yes, it happens).
-The best thing to do is consult an expert (i. e. a doctor), but short of that, you need to rest the wrist, cool it with ice, or compress it with a bandage or a compression sleeve.
+It happens when you automatically stick your hand out to break your fall, and can happen even to pedestrians falling off the pavement (yes, it happens).
+The best thing to do is consult an expert (i.e. a doctor), but short of that, you need to rest the wrist, cool it with ice, or compress it with a bandage or a compression sleeve.

 On the other hand, hill-bombers and free-riders can go in excess of 50mph.
 You do the math.
 If this does happen to you, don’t go Martin Riggs on it and try to pop it in yourself.
 Always consult a medical expert first.
 Short of that, immobilize your hand, ice the shoulder, and generally try to favor that hand until you can have someone experienced take a look.